runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Many Thal'fae live among the Ael'thal as well, especially in the cities to the west, outside the Empire.

-A small number can also be found on Kita Lau, mainly among the people of Dragonhalls, and occasionaly among the Thao'fae.
+A small number can also be found on Kita Lau, mainly among the people of Dragonhalls, and occasionaly among the Xhao'fae.

 The Thal'fae have a unique reverence of Dragons, considering them the apex of flight, and masters of the air.